Tony Bayfield: Career

-Honours and awards
+Honours

-Bayfield was awarded a CBE in the 2011 New Year Honours List for services to Reform Judaism.
+Bayfield was appointed CBE in the 2011 New Year Honours List for services to Reform Judaism.
 London's National Portrait Gallery holds a photographic portrait of him by Don McCullin.

 Personal life

 Tony Bayfield married Linda Rose, a teacher and Jewish educator in 1969; she died in 2003.
 In 2011, he met Jacqueline Fisher, whom he married in a small ceremony in June 2021.

-Bayfield has three children and six grandchildren.
+Bayfield has three children including a son, Daniel, and an elder daughter, Lucy.
 His younger daughter, Miriam Berger, received semichah in July 2006 and is a respected rabbi in her own right.

 Bayfield is a member of Finchley Reform Synagogue (FRS).

 Publications

 Bayfield is a specialist in modern Jewish thought and contemporary Reform Judaism.
 He also specialises in Jewish-Christian and Jewish-Muslim dialogue and has published quite widely in this area.
 Bayfield has also written about Christian–Jewish reconciliation.